DigiBP/Team-Basler-Fasnacht/README.md

 ### <ins>To-Be Process</ins>

 To schedule an appointment, the user has to first enter some personal information into a google form such as Name, Email, Mobile, AHV-Number and the reasaon for the appointment.
-Afterwards the decision engine will decide between three options - remote appointment, physical appointment or the patient will be sent to the emergency.
+Afterwards the decision engine will decide between three options upon which reason was given - remote appointment, physical appointment or the patient will be sent to the emergency.

-<ins>Remote and physical appointment:</ins>
+<ins>Remote appointment:</ins>

+If the reason was OP discussion.

+<ins>Physical appointment:</ins>

+If the reason was sickness

 <ins>Emergency:</ins>

+injury